Go to FAQ

 If you have one of the following items, a boarding foil is not required:

-These individuals should consult their air carrier prior to completion of an I-131A and payment of the fee.
+If you meet the criteria above, consult your air carrier prior to completion of an I-131A and payment of the fee.

-If you plan to stay outside of the United States for more than one year but less than two years in duration, a re-entry permit is needed for readmission.
-You must be physically present in the United States when you file the application (Form I-131).
+If you plan to stay outside of the United States for more than one year but less than two years, you will need a re-entry permit for readmission.
+You must be physically present in the United States when you file the Form I-131 to apply for the permit.
 A re-entry permit may be sent to a U.S. Embassy or Consulate abroad for you to pick up, if you request it when you file your application.
 Departure from the Unites States before a decision is made on a re-entry permit application does not affect the application.

 Generally, a re-entry permit is issued for two years from the date of issuance.
-However, a re-entry permit issued to a conditional resident shall be valid either for two years from the date of issuance or to until the date by which the conditional resident must apply for removal of the conditions on his or her status, whichever date comes first.
-There are other exceptions, please contact USCIS for details.
+However, a re-entry permit issued to a Conditional Resident is generally valid either two years from the date of issuance or until the date by which the Conditional Resident must apply for removal of the conditions on his or her status, whichever date comes first.
+There are other exceptions; please contact USCIS for details.